Rangamati District: Buddhism

+Islam

+According to 2022 census, Islam is the second largest in Rangamati district(36.26%).

+Hinduism

+According to 2022 census, Hinduism is third largest religion in Rangamati district(5.11%).

+Christianity

+According to 2022 census, Christianity is fourth largest religion in Rangamati district(1.32%).

 Administration

 District Administration is the apex office of a district at the present context of administrative setting of Bangladesh.
 It is the management of affairs within a district, which is the basic territorial unit of administration in the country.
 It is at this level that the common man comes into direct contact with the administration.
 The district falls under the charge of a district officer, called either Deputy Commissioner or District Collector or District Magistrate.
 This officer acts as the representative of the central government at this level.
 Like other district administrations of the country, District Administration Rangamati, widely known as the Office of the deputy commissioner is the representative of the cabinet in the Rangamati Hill District.